renmiamu/CS219_Advanced_Programming_Project/README.md

 │   └── MiniVim.cpp              # Implementation file for the MiniVim module
 │
-├── CMakeLists.txt               # CMake build configuration file for defining build rules ├── filestext.txt                # Text file related to the project ├── main.cpp                     # Entry point of the program
+├── CMakeLists.txt               # CMake build configuration file for defining build rules ├── main.cpp                     # Entry point of the program
-├── README.md                    # Documentation providing an overview and usage instructions for the project ├── text.txt                     # Auxiliary data file related to the project
+├── README.md                    # Documentation providing an overview and usage instructions for the project

 ```